• Menu

 Vancouverites are sushi mad – but that’s because there’s an abundance of affordable yet delicious fish available around all of coastal British Columbia.

-Another fun fact: the California roll was invented in Vancouver at Tojo’s.
-Tom Sushi has also been rated the second-best restaurant in Canada and is not even that expensive!
+➡️ Tip: Tom Sushi has been rated the second-best restaurant in Canada and it’s not even expensive!

 a bicycle on its stand at second beach vancouver bc canadaHit Some Vancouver Beaches